ndsurgenor/friends-of-belvoir-park/README.md

   - This page also allows the member to gain more information about the group.
   - The checkboxes allow them to specify which information they would like to recieve from the group.
   - An 'Additional Comments' textbox allows the user to provide specific questions/requests to the group.
+  - A confirmation message displays when the form submission is successful, before returning the user to the home page.

 ![Contact Page](assets/images/readme/contact.png)